-- — Internet 300 (300 Mbps) plan starting at $50 per month with 1000 Mbps gigabit plans starting at $60/month.
-The DirecTV Select all-inclusive package includes TV and 300 Mbps internet for $90/month with no extra charge for unlimited data.
-New customers get a $50 Visa card with most 12-month plans.
+- — Internet 1000 Mbps gigabit plans starting at $40/month (the same price as the Internet 300 plan) for a limited time.
+The AT&T TV + Internet all-inclusive package includes TV and 300 Mbps internet for $90/month with no extra charge for unlimited data.
+Bundle TV and internet and get a free Visa gift card worth up to $250.

 - — Internet plans starting at $50/month with speeds of up to 400 Mbps, free modem rentals, free antivirus software, and no data caps.
 Internet plus TV bundles also start at $100/month, and Spectrum is offering up to a $500 buyout of your current contract if you switch.

-AT&T is a decent option if you’re looking to bundle internet with TV.
-Standard 300 Mbps internet plans start at $40 per month while herigh-speed Internet 1000 fiber optic plans start at an introductory $60 per month when you sign up for TV or phone services with AT&T, or you can opt for a DirecTV Select and internet bundle for $90 per month with no extra fee for unlimited data allowance.
-New customers also get a $50 Visa card with most 12-month plans.
+AT&T is a solid option if you’re looking to bundle internet with TV.
+High-speed Internet 1000 fiber optic plans start at an introductory $40 per month right now (the same price as the standard Internet 300 plan), or you can opt for a AT&T TV + Internet bundle for $90 per month with no extra fee for unlimited data allowance (a $30 value).
+New customers who bundle TV and internet can also get a Visa card worth as much as $250.

 Spectrum internet plans start at $50 per month with speeds of up to 400 Mbps which isn’t a mind-blowing deal by itself, but the ISP is offering free modem rentals as well as free antivirus software with your plan.
 Basic speeds start at 100 Mbps, too.
 Furthermore, if you’re locked into a contract with another ISP you’re unhappy with, Spectrum is offering up to $500 to buy it out for you.
 Internet plus TV bundles also start at just $100 per month, which is one of the better deals going for a package of this kind.